 - wife: съпруга

 - cousin (male): братовчед

 - family: семейство

 Grammatical gender exceptions have been noted in red.

 There are a lot of exceptions in this group.
-Apart from родител (parent, masculine), the genders of these words match those of the person being refered to, rather than the word ending.
+Apart from родител (parent, masculine), the genders of these words match those of the person being referred to, rather than the word ending.

 Other exceptions in plurals and definite forms: